This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine may be given.
-Tell caregivers right away if you start feeling discomfort, pressure, burning, or tightness in your chest.
-Tell caregivers right away if you start sweating, have trouble breathing, or feel discomfort in your arm, back, neck, or jaw.
+Tell healthcare providers right away if you start feeling discomfort, pressure, burning, or tightness in your chest.
+Tell healthcare providers right away if you start sweating, have trouble breathing, or feel discomfort in your arm, back, neck, or jaw.
 Any of these may be a sign that your heart is not getting enough oxygen, and may need medicine to help.

 - Problems may happen during this surgery that may lead to an open chest surgery.
 During this surgery, your heartbeat may stop.
 This may decrease blood flow further and lead to a heart attack.
 A blood vessel or your atria may get injured, causing a large amount of blood loss.
 You could also have trouble breathing, an infection, or bleed more than expected after this surgery.

 - Without treatment, your symptoms such as a fast heartbeat, trouble breathing, getting tired easily, and other heart problems may worsen.
 Reduced blood flow or a blood clot may lead to serious and life-threatening conditions.
 These conditions may include angina (chest pain), heart attack, or a stroke.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.